awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-fsbp-controls.md

 ### Remediation<a name="rds-10-remediation"></a>

+To remediate this issue, update your DB instance to enable IAM authentication\.

 **To enable IAM authentication for an existing DB instance**

 1. Open the Amazon RDS console at [https://console\.aws\.amazon\.com/rds/](https://console.aws.amazon.com/rds/)\.